AtomLinter/linter-javac/README.md

   additionalClasspaths: "C:\Users\JohnDoe"
   additionalJavacOptions: "-verbose -d C:\java-class-cache"
 ```
-Example-Configuration, see our [Wiki](wiki) or the config-GUI for further information.
+Example-Configuration, see our [Wiki][wiki] or the config-GUI for further information.

-> To configure linter-javac on a per project-base, we currently encourage you using the [project-manager package](project-manager).
+> To configure linter-javac on a per project-base, we currently encourage you using the [project-manager package][project-manager].

 ## Classpath